mindsdb/mindsdb/mindsdb/integrations/handlers/weaviate_handler/README.md

 ## Weaviate

 Weaviate is an open-source vector database.
 It allows you to store data objects and vector embeddings from your favorite ML-models, and scale seamlessly into billions of data objects.
+_
 ## Implementation

-This handler uses `weaviate-client` python library connect to a Milvus instance.
+This handler uses `weaviate-client` python library connect to a weaviate instance.

 The required arguments to establish a connection are:

 * `weaviate_url`: url of the weaviate database
-* `weaviate_api_key`: API key to authenticate with weaviate.
+* `weaviate_api_key`: API key to authenticate with weaviate (in case of cloud instance).
+* `persistence_directory`: directory to be used in case of local storage

 ### Creating connection